 Once the pre-suit investigation has concluded, and reasonable evidence merits moving forward with civil litigation, the aggrieved party must notify defendants of their intention to file suit.
 Once served upon defendants, the Department of Health must receive a copy, along with the Agency for Health Care Administration if the suit names a facility.
 Either party may request a court investigation prior to a final determination if there’s factuality behind the purported malpractice.

-If courts deem an attorney’s investigation offers no claim against an entity or person who cooperated during initial discovery, the claimant may pay reasonable attorney fees to defendant’s counsel.
+If courts deem an attorney’s investigation offers no claim against an entity or person who cooperated during initial discovery, the claimant may pay reasonable attorney fees to the defendant’s counsel.

 Attorneys who take these cases know the stakes are high, reviewing each case carefully before committing to litigation.